Reference checking

 A struct without reference fields and fields with references inside has 0 inner reference tags.
 A struct with single reference field has 1 reference tag.
 A struct with single field that contains N reference tags (N > 0) has N reference tags.

-The way described above allows to specify mapping between struct fields and reference tags that are specified in the reference notation(s) of functions.
+The way described above allows to specify a mapping between struct fields and reference tags that are specified in the reference notation(s) of functions.
 Example:

 struct S